wuzhy1ng/BlockchainSpider/README.md

-## 📖Document

-For more usage and configuration information, consult the [documentation](https://870167019.gitbook.io/blockchainspider/).

-## 🔬Experiments
+## 🔬About TRacer

-We designed the experimental code for different subgraph sampling strategies.
+We designed the experimental code in our paper.

 Please execute the code in `./test` to reproduce the experimental results.